ianpetrarca/osc_debugger/README.md

     node .
     start server

 After you run the initial *start server* command you will be prompted to give a name, address and port.
 The name can be left blank if you prefer.
 I suggest labeling servers for the purpose of identifiying multiple servers in an OSC log.
 The **address** is the local IP address you would like to **recieve** messages on.
 The **port** is the TCP port in which your OSC client sends data to your OSC server.
 More on this below.
-After entering a name,address and port you will recieve a message that the OSC Server has been started.
+After entering a name, address and port you will recieve a message that the OSC Server has been started.

 # Send Message